pombredanne/gomp/README.md

   gomp [flags]

 Examples:
-'gomp -o imports.txt .' lists all the external dependencies in imports.txt file.
+'gomp -o imports.txt .' lists all dependencies in the imports.txt file.

 Flags:
   -g, --goroot="/usr/local/go": goroot is your GOROOT path.
 By default, it uses your runtime.GOROOT().